The Hidden Diversity of White Americans

-It’s no secret that America is becoming more ethnically and racially diverse, a transformative statistical fact with far-reaching social implications.
-The estimated tipping point time ranges from the 2010 census projection of 2043 to the much more imminent date on the EthniFacts Interethnic Proximity Countdown Clock.
+It’s obvious that America is becoming more ethnically and racially diverse, a transformative fact with far-reaching social implications.
 But what has gone virtually unnoticed until now is another equally game-changing trend: the growing diversity of "White" Americans.
-In fact, an analysis of U.S. Census data by EthniFacts Chief Methodologist Carlos Arce reveals that about six million of those who identified themselves as racially "White" also reported ancestral links to countries and cultures in Asia, Africa, the Middle East and Latin America.
-What’s more, almost seven million of those who identified themselves as Non-Hispanic "White Only Europeans" were foreign-born.
-Whites who did not report any foreign ancestry links and elected to describe themselves as just "American" and nothing else comprised a total of 29 million people, or less than 10 percent of the overall U.S. population.
+In fact, an analysis of U.S. Census data by EthniFacts reveals that over six million of those who identified themselves as racially "White" also reported ancestral links to countries and cultures in Asia, Africa, the Middle East and Latin America.
+What’s more, about six million of those who identified themselves as Non-Hispanic "White Only Europeans" were foreign-born.
+Whites who did not report any foreign ancestry links and elected to describe themselves as just "American" and nothing else comprised a total of 27 million people, or less than 10 percent of the overall U.S. population.

-A recent study of U.S. Census patterns by Pew Research reported that 2.5 million Americans of Hispanic origin had changed their racial self-designation from "some other race" in 2000 to "White" in 2010.
+Recent studies of U.S. Census patterns llion Americans of Hispanic origin had changed their racial self-designation from "some other race" in 2000 to "White" in 2010.
 The study has prompted some to speculate that if Hispanics ultimately identify as White Americans, then Whites will remain a numerical majority into the foreseeable future.
 Putting aside evidence that, if anything, a U.S. multicultural majority tipping point is actually coming sooner—not later—than expected, the question that begs to be addressed is: what do we mean by "White"?
 The answer, it turns out, is much more complex—and eye-opening—than most Americans might think.

 Amber Waves _______________________________________________

 Contrary to popular assumptions, the overall number of Whites in America has actually been increasing.
-In 2012, White Americans numbered 239.7 million or 76.3% of the total U.S. population.
-In 2002, there were 218.2 million, thus showing an increase of 9.8% over one decade.
+In 2019, White Americans numbered 236.5 million or 72.1% of the total U.S. population.
+In 2002, there were 218.2 million, thus showing an increase of 8.3% over 17 years.
 However, a closer look at the growth patterns for the principal subgroups of White Americans reveals a much more interesting perspective on the shift in America’s demographic composition.

-First, of this 197.3 million persons, we fi nd that 12.7 million live in households with either Hispanics or with persons of Non-White races; thus exposed to diversity by virtue of their living arrangements.
-The remaining 184.6 million White Only Non-Hispanics in White Only Non-Hispanic households report further degrees of diversity in their ancestry, regardless of how they currently see themselves in purely racial terms (White race only), thus showing another level of identification with their self-reported ancestry.
+First, of these 196.7 million persons, we find that 14.9 million live in households with either Hispanics or with persons of Non-White races; thus exposed to diversity by virtue of their living arrangements.
+The remaining 181.8 million White Only Non-Hispanics in White Only Non-Hispanic households report further degrees of diversity in their ancestry, regardless of how they currently see themselves in purely racial terms (White race only), thus showing another level of identification with their self-reported ancestry.
 The table shows the ancestries reported by region of the world.
-As can be seen, there are over 6 million who self-recognize American Indian ancestry even though they do not identify with American Indian as a racial category.
-Similarly, there are 2.5 million White Only persons with ancestry in the Middle East, nearly a million with Latin American roots but who do not view themselves as Hispanic, and another million with Asian, African, African American, Indian subcontinent, and other ancestries without a Non-White racial identification.
-Tellingly, there are only 32 million White Only Americans who self-report an “American” derived ancestry link and another 29 million who do not specify an ancestry link at all.
+As can be seen, there are over 2 million who self-recognize American Indian ancestry even though they do not identify with American Indian as a racial category.
+Similarly, there are 2.2 million White Only persons with ancestry in the Middle East, nearly a million with Latin American roots but who do not view themselves as Hispanic, and another million with Asian, African, African American, Indian subcontinent, and other ancestries without a Non-White racial identification.
+Tellingly, there are only 27 million White Only Americans who self-report an “American” derived ancestry link and another 42 million who do not specify an ancestry link at all.

 Talking the Talk ______________________________________________